5 Interesting Nurse Facts You May Not Know

 In addition to the essential nurses in common facilities like hospitals, you can find nurses in many settings where there may not be a doctor at all: schools, long-term care residences, in-home care, and even private practice.
 (Advanced practice registered nurses (APRNs) at the nurse practitioner level are allowed to practice independently in some states, often performing the same function as a primary care physician themselves.)

 Nursing is fantastic exercise!
-One study that fitted working hospital nurses with pedometers found that nurses walk an average of 4 to 5 miles in a 12-hour shift.
-So at least a 5K!
-In comparison, most Americans walk an average of 2.5 to 3 miles over the span of 18 hours.
+One study based out of the UK found that nurses walk an average of 59,657 steps per week, which translates to about 26.25 miles!
 Hospital nurses are constantly on the move, making rounds and responding to ongoing and often unpredictable circumstances.

 For the busy nurse, this can be good news — you’re getting your exercise while you work, and a lot of it.
 Consider it a hidden perk of the job, since you’re benefiting your own health while you tend to the health of others.